Manchester Ship Canal (1894)

 Because the route of the Manchester Ship Canal cut through an ancient right of way, the Manchester Ship Canal Company is bound by an Act of Parliament to provide the ferry service.
 This is in the form of a ferry, as seen in the photos below.
 The wooden rowing boat has since been replaced by a stainless steel version.
 The final photo of the set shows The Royal Iris passes by Thelwall Ferry on 2 August 1984 in a photo by Peter Spilsbury.

-The remains of the dock today.
+The remains of the lock today.

-More images taken by Peter Spilsbury
+More images along the Ship Canal, taken by Peter Spilsbury

 Manchester’s sewage was treated at Barton and shipped out to the Mersey Bar by a number of vessels over the years until a new treatment plant was constructed at Waterloo Dock, Liverpool by North West Water (later United Utilities).
 Salford City is seen here at Latchford Locks with Richmonds factory behind.
 Photo © P Spilsbury